brabster/talk-ml-intro/content/4-challenges.md

 - This is the "best fit" line - average error over all the training data is minimised
 - Not where you expected?
 - Why?
 Dense clusters of points in 100-200k sales price range
+- Is this a good solution for a sale price prediction product?
 - Maybe one feature isn't enough

 ---